craigfrancis/r-stats/readme.md

 Download and install the [R.app GUI](http://cran.us.r-project.org/bin/) on your local computer.

-### Import your logs
+### Importing

 Open R, and use the `read.table` function to import your log file:

 	data = read.table("/path/to/access_log", sep=" ")

-This is just like reading a CSV file, so each line in the file will contain values with a numerical offset (just as a word of warning, a 50 MB file can take about 30 seconds to parse).
+This is just like reading a CSV file, so each line in the file will contain values with a numerical offset.

+For reference, a 50 MB file takes about 30 seconds to parse.

-If you have problems with the User Agent string containing quote marks (some bots do this), then use `sed` to convert them unto CSV escaped values:
+If you have problems with the User Agent string containing quote marks (some bots do this), then use `sed` to convert them into CSV escaped values:

 	sed -i '' -e 's/\\"/""/g' "/path/to/access_log";

-### Parsing values
+### Parsing

-Ideally you would convert the date/time (ISO formatted) into a POSIX timestamp, extract the processing time, request method, url, etc:
+Lets convert the date/time (ISO formatted) into a POSIX timestamp, extract the processing time, method, url, etc:

 	data$timestamp = as.POSIXct(strptime(paste(data[,5], data[,6]), '[%Y-%m-%d %H:%M:%S]'))
 	data$timings <- str_match(data[,7], "\\[([0-9]*)/(.*)\\]")[,c(2,3)]
 	data$info <- str_match(data[,4], "\\[(.*)\\]")[,2]
 	data$request <- str_match(data[,8], "([A-Z]+) (/.*) HTTP")[,c(2,3)]

-Then give each field a proper name:
+Give each field a proper name:

 	data = cbind(
 		timestamp = data[13],